Developer-Gitonga/Sms-service/README.md

 # Messaging Service

 A messaging service that can be used to send messages to different service providers.
+Developed the API without using a framework inspired by the [How to write a Python web framework Blog](https://rahmonov.me/posts/write-python-framework-part-one/).

 1; Requirements